zojer-studio/substrate/docs/features/graph view.md

     opacityScale: 1,
     removeTags: [], // what tags to remove from the graph
-    showTags: true, // whether to show tags in the graph },
+    showTags: true, // whether to show tags in the graph
+    enableRadial: true, // Whether to constrain the graph, similar to Obsidian },
 })
 ```